If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 All lenders will put your application through underwriting.
 While no two lenders are alike in their process, here are many items they will consider, and you should understand.

-If you’re contemplating taking out a loan for your business, here are 38 things you should know about them before you do.
+If you’re contemplating taking out a loan for your business, here are 38 things you should know about them.

 Interest Rates.
-Interest rates vary depending on the type of loan and the term of the loan.
-Generally, interest rates are higher for longer terms or higher-risk loans.
+Interest rates vary depending on the type of loan and its term.
+Generally, they are higher for longer terms or higher-risk loans.

 Loan Terms.
 Loan terms vary based on the type of loan.
-Some loans offer flexible repayment terms like weekly or monthly installments, and others provide fixed daily payments based on your daily sales.
+Some loans offer flexible repayment terms like weekly or monthly installments; others provide fixed daily payments based on your daily sales.

 Repayment Options.
 It’s important to understand that loan terms can vary.
 Most loans have standard repayment periods ranging from 6 months to 18 months, and you can also find longer terms from 5 to 10 years, depending on the lender and type of loan.

 Fees.
-Fees associated with a loan can range anywhere from 1% to 5% (points).
-There can be additional fees charged for processing and underwriting the loan application.
+Loan fees can range from 1% to 5% (points).
+Additional fees can be charged for processing and underwriting the loan application.

 Closing Costs.
 Closing costs refer to the expenses incurred at closing.
 They can include legal fees, title insurance, appraisal fees, and more (primarily for commercial real estate).